User37som/libbitcoin/bx-fetch-balance.md

 ```
 This command supports [configuration settings](Configuration-Settings).

+Version 3 (and later) does not provide unconfirmed balance.
+A confirmation of at least one block on the strong chain is required for a value to be included.

 A value of 18446744073709551615 indicates that a spend is uncorrelated to a receipt.
 This will occur if the spend is indexed but the receipt is not, which can occur if the server starts indexing between the two transactions.
 Correlation failure can also occur due to an extremely low probability hash collision (1 in 2^49).
 The caller should always check for this condition.

 ### Example 1